Insper/22b-Z01.1/docs-src/LogiComb-Projeto.md

 ### Entendendo o projeto

-A pasta do projeto C no repositório `Z01.1` possui a seguinte estrutura :
+A pasta do projeto B no repositório `Z01.1` possui a seguinte estrutura :

 ```
 /B-LogicaCombinacional